SOUTHWEST WATER AND PROPERTY LAW LLC – Durango, Colorado

 Kane, M.L. and Yates, J. April 2020.
 "It's Your Problem, Too: Gender bias and the legal profession."
 President's Message, Colorado Bar Association, Colorado Lawyer.

-Cahn, M.L., M. Connor, O.J.
+Kane, M.L., M. Connor, O.J.
 Schmitz, T.R.
 Stephenson, J. Wehausen, and H.E.
 Johnson.
 2011.
 Disease, population viability, and recovery of endangered Sierra Nevada bighorn sheep.
 Journal of Wildlife Management 75:1753–1766.

 Clifford, D.L., B.A.
 Schumaker, T.R.
 Stephenson, V.C.
 Bleich, M.L.
-Cahn, B.J.
+Kane, B.J.
 Gonzales, W.M.
 Boyce, and J.K.
 Mazet.
 2009.
 Assessing disease risk at the wildlife–livestock interface: A study of Sierra Nevada bighorn sheep.
 Biological Conservation 142: 2559-2568.

 Interests: When Maya is not in the office, you can find her running, hiking and backpacking trails throughout the San Juan Mountains, especially the Weminuche Wilderness, playing clawhammer banjo, volunteering for local environmental nonprofit organizations, and enjoying life in Southwest Colorado with her husband, two boys, and dog.